Canop/bacon/README.md

 Similarly you don't have to stop bacon when you want to use cargo to build the application.

+Bacon is efficient and doesn't work when there's no notification.

 ### What are the supported platforms ?

 It works on all decent terminals on Linux, Max OSX and Windows.